The Meritage Resort and Spa

 Where Wine Country Begins Before You Check In

-The approach along Bordeaux Way tells you something about what kind of resort The Meritage Resort and Spa is trying to be.
+The Meritage Resort and Spa is a 4-star hotel in Napa, at 875 Bordeaux Way, with 322 rooms and a 2026 Star Wine List recognition.
 The surrounding hills carry active vineyard rows, and Napa's Grape Crusher statue marks the roadside before you reach the property.
 That framing is deliberate: the resort situates itself within the valley's agricultural identity rather than apart from it, a positioning choice that carries consequences for how the property competes in a market already defined by places like Auberge du Soleil, Meadowood Napa Valley, and Stanly Ranch, Auberge Resorts Collection.

 Napa's resort tier has never been a single category.
 Properties here range from small inn-style retreats such as Milliken Creek Inn and Rancho Caymus Inn to full-scale resorts with conference facilities, multiple dining outlets, and spa programs that draw guests who aren't necessarily wine-focused.
 The Meritage operates in the latter bracket, a format that requires it to deliver across a wider range of guest expectations than the more concentrated design-led properties like Bardessono Hotel and Spa or Alila Napa Valley.